elbytes/secret/README.md

 In this version the password is hashed using md5 function.
 The [md5](https://www.npmjs.com/package/md5) package was used to hash passwords.

 ## secret-v3
+In this version the md5 was replaced by [bcypt](https://www.npmjs.com/package/bcrypt) package to hash the password. salt rounds have been set to 10.

+          const saltRounds = 10;